explorable-viz/esop2025/ESOP-revision-plan.md

   pattern-matching to individual "shallow" elimination forms, and mention Peyton-Jones et al [2022] early as a precedent.
 Rehash overly defensive parenthetical sentence at end of paragraph.
 - [ ] [4.1.3] Drop reference to "filter"; use (new) example from Section 1 instead.
+- [ ] Explanation of "ambient" V needs to be clearer

 ## More significant changes